-Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact Real estate SDG 6: Clean Water and Sanitation Minimal consumption and proper handling of water, wastewater and effluents through sustainable water management. to generate negative Programs are monitored and implemented to address and manage risks.
-SDG 7: Affordable and clean energy Compliant and adapted DOE's Energy Efficiency program SDG 9: Industry, Innovation and Infrastructure Has programs promoting inclusive and sustainable industrialization in renewable energy.
-SDG 11: Sustainable Cities and Communities Extending programs to the community through scholarships, training initiatives, local employment and livelihood SDG 13: Climate Action Committed to sustain Group's contribution in the achievement of carbon neutral sustainable business through the use of renewable energy for wind and sun
+Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact Real estate Minimal consumption and proper handling of water, wastewater and effluents through sustainable water to generate negative impacts as they address and have existing management policies and systems.
+Programs are monitored and implemented to address and manage risks. for wind and sun